 So Mikah started calling out urgently for an oxygen kit.
 She could worry about the other things, and lack of surgical gear, later.
 Lucky for her, the trade show had all kinds of gear, including a set of fully demonstration-ready oxygen feed gear.
 Some officers quickly recovered one of these items and delivered it to her.
 Once Mikah had the kit, and assistance getting the thing on the idiot, she set the pressure levels.
 Looking over the function and readings, Mikah considered what to do next, and how much of a risk she wanted to take with an unstable patent?
 Estimating him to be about 5'7 and 200 lbs, Mikah decided to do some careful physical exploration, to see what she could determine about bone damage.
 Once done with a careful exploration of the bruised area, Mikah was certain the sternum was damaged to a degree, but that told her nothing about possible damage to the xiphoid process.

 As for his breathing, her readings showed his breathing was still ragged at best, despite the slight improvment.
 This suggested having the air knocked out of him played a major role, and the thoracic damage was delaying that from resolving.
 But the idiot was no longer as blueish, and seemed to have some color returning to his face.
-Around Mikah, her medical skills made her the only non-police presence near the guy, as everyone else was moved back and the area cordoned off.
+Mikah's medical skills made her the only non-security presence near the guy, as everyone else was moved back and the area cordoned off.
 The venders were becoming restless, which was a sign of who was familiar with the local legal structure and who was going to get arrested soon.
-Mikah knew well that police here didn't take any crap.
+Mikah knew well that security here didn't take any crap.

 The Countess and her people were outside the cordon, as were the rest of Mikah's people.
 But they were closer than others, who'd all been pushed further back.
 As she maintained a vigil, Mikah decided against further action, as the man's breathing started to normalize and he appeared to now be resting comfortably.
 Largely because he couldn't feel the pain from his sternum, Mikah thought to herself.
 As she watched the readouts on her gear, Mikah figured the strike Rol laid on the guy so disrupted his ability to breath that, without the oxy-mask, he would have died.
 She also decided there likely was no neurological damage, and the sternum issue was minor and could be dealt with at a local hospital.

-As this was happening, the investigation was on-going around Mikah.
+This happened while the investigation went on around Mikah.
 Those officers not holding the cordon against the crowd were working diligently to recover evidence including the pipe, the man's possessions and his on-station records such as could be found.
 A device was used to scan the pipe before recovering it, and several more passes on either end were made before it was lifted by the middle.
-An officer held the man's hands up, one by one, as another scanned the finger surfaces and they compared data.
+An officer held the injured man's hands up, one by one, without interfering with Mikah as another scanned the finger surfaces and they compared data.
 As the man's breathing started to recover, the officers were willing to say that, after a field investigation, it seemed clear that the 'victim' was certainly holding the pipe before he was attacked.
 No other prints of those involved seemed to be on it.
 They further said they'd begun reaching out to the inordinate amount of media representatives present at the time of the incident.
 They hoped to recover video surrounding the event soon enough.

 The pipe was actually called an "extensor rod", a pipe-like device with a push button on it.
 Holding it between two objects and depressing the button caused both ends to extend until the rod had braced itself between the two objects.
-The rod came from atop a nearby table the man was apparently staffing and, while the officers were not willing to advance theories why it was thrown, they were taking measurements to find the amount of force used.
+The rod came from atop a nearby table the man was apparently staffing and, while the officers wouldn't advance theories why it was thrown, they did take measurements to find the amount of force used.
 When Mikah asked about the table, and who they were, she was told they were displaying trade items from Vargr space.
 The items were presented by the Imperial Ministry of Trade by staffers from trading posts on the border worlds.
 According to this guy's Ident, he was a member of a delegation from the Imperial trading posts in the Jesedipere System, in the Aramis subsector.

 When Mikah and the others suddenly started reacting to the news, the police asked if that suggested any motive for the man to be involved with Major Kaihvos?
 After Mikah explained the new information to them, she asked how long the investigation might take, and how soon Rol would be free to at least return to the ship until an official determination was made?
 The senior officer explained, in his most diplomatic, that they'd opened an investigation and things were on-going.
 But there was no way to determine how long it would take to gather evidence and resolve the issues.
 As a result, Rol was going to have to remain in custody until more information was available.
 The officer could, unfortunately, not give an accurate estimate as to when that would be.
 This didn't please Mikah.